astriaorg/docs/docs/local-rollup/1-introduction.md

 Make sure that Docker is running before continuing.
 :::

-In the __dev-cluster repo__, run:
+In the __dev-cluster__ repo, run:

 ```sh
 just create-cluster
 just deploy-ingress-controller
 ```

-This gives us a local environment compatible with our helm charts.
+This sets up a local environment compatible with our helm charts.

 ## Create your Rollup Genesis Account(s)